 - 1/4 cup freshly grated Parmesan cheese

-- Heat the olive oil and 1 tablespoon Land O Lakes® Less Sodium Butter with Canola Oil in a large nonstick skillet over medium-low heat.
+- Heat the olive oil, onion and 1 tablespoon butter in a large nonstick skillet over medium-low heat.
 Cook gently until the onions begin to brown, about 10 to 11 minutes.
 Add the zucchini, salt, pepper, thyme, and remaining Less Sodium Butter with Canola Oil.

 - Increase heat to medium.
 Continue to cook, stirring occasionally, until the zucchini is just cooked through and beginning to brown, about 10 to 15 minutes.
 Sprinkle with Parmesan.
 Enjoy immediately